chesterous/offline_karel/README.md

     * maybe handle broken code better (just don't run error code?)
 * Features needing implementation
     * user ability to resize grid
+    * forgot to add a count if there are multiple beepers on a square
     * maybe load in the problems from code in place (like karel helper)
+    * probably make it more resilient by giving error messages or something
+    * syntax highlighting might be nice...
+       * but would have to change the textarea-style implementation
+       * so, not sure if it's worth it
+    * maybe implement the bag functions? (not sure if deprecated)
+       * i.e. beepers_in_bag() and no_beepers_in_bag()
+    * corner functions WON'T be implemented, since they seem deprecated
+       *  i.e. paint_corner(COLOR_NAME) and corner_color_is(COLOR_NAME)
 * Architecture changes
     * break into multiple files and just merge for a release
     * better encapsulation, for example, playing code forward/back/etc in an encapsulated unit